mansooranis/library-management/README.md

 A simple desktop application created using python

-main.py contains the whole project
+main.py contains the entire project

 server.py in the root folder is the main server